synerg5g/Pyramis/docs/pyramis-keywords.md

 # Initialise a loop counter identifier __counter to value __start, loop until its value is __end
 LOOP(__counter, __start, __end)

+# Early exit/entry from/to a loop iteration.
+BREAK
+CONTINUE
 ```

 #### Networking Actions